ng-apimock/core/README.md

 app.use(ngApimock.middleware);
 ```

-Ng-apimock is makes sure that parallel executed tests do not interfere with each other.
+Ng-apimock makes sure that parallel executed tests do not interfere with each other.
 Each session is fully isolated.

 ## How to write mocks
 There are a couple of rules to follow.